yohannes911/select2/doc/select2.md

 ### Demo ###

 Both the Java and the Scala API provides a simplified clipboard implementation for demo purposes - see the `Clip2` class.

-This provides the following features:
+The clipboard provides the following features:

-* one can `push` an object to the clipboard which then
+* one (thread) can `push` an object to the clipboard which then
-* can be `popped`
+* can be `popped` (possibly by another thread)

 The clipboard follows the following (synchronization) protocol:

-* after `pushing` and object no more object can be `pushed` till the current one is `popped`
+* after `pushing` an object no more object can be `pushed` till the current one is `popped`
 * also if an object is `popped` then no more object could be `popped` until a new one is `pushed` onto the clipboard

 Since it is a demo of the `select2` protocol it handles only 2 threads and not more.